Remembering the movie that made Arnold Schwarzenegger a global megastar.

 Interestingly, Lance Henriksen, who went on to play Detective Hal Vukovich in the movie, had been the first actor to dress as the T-800, but it is hard to imagine anyone else playing the role that would come to define Arnie’s career, one that he is still synonymous with more than three decades later, and if that doesn’t strike you as incredible in itself, then let us take a moment to put it all into context.

 Another winning factor in Cameron’s opus is the design of The Terminator itself.
 Originally, the studio wanted the T-800 to have a cyborg canine sidekick, which makes the end product seem like even more of a miracle.
-Made on a relatively minuscule budget of $6,400,000, the movie came out of nowhere, generating very little fanfare before it entered theatres, but thanks to Cameron’s ingenuity (he even designed the endoskeleton) the movie looked positively high-tech.
+Made on a relatively minuscule budget of $6,400,000, the movie came out of nowhere, generating very little fanfare before entering theatres, but thanks to Cameron’s ingenuity —he even designed the endoskeleton—the movie looked positively high-tech.
 Visual touches like the T-800’s torn flesh and mechanical eyeball have all the hallmarks of a horror movie creation, while the novelty of its laser-sighted pistol proves a wonderful extension of its deadly precision.

 Kyle Reese – Listen, and understand!
 That Terminator is out there!
 It can’t be bargained with.
 It can’t be reasoned with.
 It doesn’t feel pity, or remorse, or fear.
 And it absolutely will not stop… ever, until you are dead!

-Aesthetically, Cameron and his crew would work miracles, particularly during those nightmarish flashback sequences experienced by hero Kyle Reese (Michael Biehn), who is sent back in time along with the T-800 to protect the correct Sarah Connor (Linda Hamilton) and try to ensure that she survives long enough to give birth to the leader of the human resistance.
-Theirs is a disassociated romance born from a future picture of Sarah, one which Reese clung to as he fought a future war on a landscape of giant, skull-crushing machines, as surviving soldiers scurried across veritable boneyards like rodents in the nuclear dust.
-This image is soon echoed back in present day Los Angeles, as Arnie’s unceasing killer pulls up to the wrong Sarah Connor’s home, crushing a toy truck under the wheel of his car and foreshadowing one possible fate for humanity.
+Aesthetically, Cameron and his crew would work miracles, particularly during those nightmarish flashback sequences experienced by hero Kyle Reese (Michael Biehn), who is sent back in time along with the T-800 to protect the correct Sarah Connor (Linda Hamilton), and try to ensure that she survives long enough to give birth to the leader of the human resistance.
+Theirs is a disassociated romance born from a future picture of Sarah, one which Reese clings to as he fights a future war on a landscape of giant, skull-crushing machines, as surviving soldiers scurry across veritable boneyards like rodents in the nuclear dust.
+This image is soon echoed back in present day Los Angeles, Arnie’s unceasing killer pulling up to the wrong Sarah Connor’s home, crushing a toy truck under the wheel of his car and foreshadowing one possible fate for humanity.

 That brings us to Sarah Connor herself, who would grow to become one of cinema’s most memorable heroines.
 When we first meet her, she is a million miles away from the resourceful warrior we find in Terminator 2: Judgement Day.
 Frizzy and frumpy and armed with little more than a moped, Sarah is wholly unprepared for the apocalyptic struggles she will one day face, and that is where love interest Reese comes in.
 In a typically dizzying time travel twist, he is the one who teaches her the survival tactics she will one day need to get by, ultimately passing them onto his future son, a leader he had once fought alongside.